jayminwest/TeachNicheOfficial/ai_docs/core/GLOSSARY.md

 A financial exchange between users and the platform or between users.

 ### Google Cloud Platform (GCP)
 A suite of cloud computing services that provides database, authentication, storage, and other infrastructure services.
+The primary cloud platform used by Teach Niche for hosting all backend services including Cloud SQL, Firebase Authentication, and Cloud Storage.

 ### Two-Factor Authentication (2FA)
 An additional security layer requiring users to provide two forms of identification.